 Understanding spending and using framework insight gives you the best start at being successful in the growing AI market but you also need to employ best practices, prioritise correctly, and avoid the common supplier pitfalls.

 Darius' key advice in this area is "to bring specific domain expertise, not just in terms of specific technologies but where and how they're applied.
-Make that relevant to the Department you're speaking to."
 The landscape of AI is constantly changing, at a rate faster than most sectors, so staying informed and up-to-date is crucial to be able to do business in this area: well-informed companies that have a deep understanding of the sector are more likely to win contracts.
-Continuous reading and learning are fundamental to achieving this.
 Staying ahead of the curve is critical - the Tussell platform can help you do this.

 What will affect the future of AI in the public sector?